astranovasky/hypers_videogame/README.md

 Note: The game may take a minute to load due to asset initialization.

 ## 📦 Repository Contents
- - videogame.py: The main game source code.
+ - videogame.py: The videogame code.
  - sounds/: Directory containing sound effects and background music.
- - backgrounds/: Background images and assets.
+ - backgrounds/: Background images.
- - characters/: Character sprites and animations.
+ - characters/: Hyper Character.

 ## 🚀 How to Play